Fate of Topological Dirac Magnons in van der Waals Ferromagnets at Finite Temperature: Results

 In order to partially correct the unphysical behavior at low energies, a classical-to-quantum rescaling \cite{PhysRevB.106.174428, PhysRevX.12.021015} is introduced,

 This approach restores consistency with the quantum fluctuation-dissipation relation by suppressing the low-frequency spectral weight at low temperatures.
 This correction modifies only the spectral distribution, not thermodynamic quantities such as the critical temperature, which remain driven by the classical dynamics.
-Figure~\ref{Fig09} shows the rescaled magnon energy shift and linewidth at 5K and 20K, obtained from classical spin dynamics simulations, where the linewidths are extracted by fitting the DSSF spectra with a skewed Lorentzian,
+Figure~\ref{Fig11} shows calculated DSSF as well as the rescaled magnon energy shift and linewidth at 5K and 20K, obtained from classical spin dynamics simulations, where the energy shifts and linewidths are extracted by fitting the DSSF spectra with a skewed Lorentzian,

 with fit parameters amplitude $A_\textrm{f}$, center frequency of the magnon peak $\omega_0$, linewidth $\Gamma$, and skewness $\alpha$.
 At low temperatures the magnon peaks are well described by symmetric Lorentzians, whereas at elevated temperatures thermal fluctuations lead to asymmetric broadening, which we capture by employing a skewed Lorentzian line shape.
 As a result of classical white noise, the temperature dependence of the data does not follow the $T^2$ behavior discussed in Refs.~\cite{Pershoguba2018,Nikitin2022}.
-In particular, as a consequence of classical equipartition, energy shifts in Figs.~\ref{Fig09}(a) and~\ref{Fig09}(c) exhibit linear-in-$T$ behavior [See vertical axes], rather than the expected $T^2$ scaling.
+In particular, as a consequence of classical equipartition, energy shifts in Figs.~\ref{Fig11}(b) and~\ref{Fig11}(e) exhibit linear-in-$T$ behavior [See vertical axes], rather than the expected $T^2$ scaling.
+Partially missing data points close to the K point and along an M--K path in Figs.~\ref{Fig11}(b),~\ref{Fig11}(c),~\ref{Fig11}(e), and~\ref{Fig11}(f) are associated with failures of the fitting given by Eq.~(\ref{eq:spindynamics_fitting}) within a reasonable accuracy, specifically $R^2\geq0.99$.
+These failures occur either because the spectral weight vanishes along certain momentum paths, as seen in Figs.~\ref{Fig11}(a) and~\ref{Fig11}(d), or because, upon approaching the Dirac point, the peak positions of modes~1 and~2 become increasingly close.
+At higher temperatures, the substantial noise of both peaks further complicates the fitting of the spectrum as a sum of two skewed Lorentzians.